Resignation of Auditor Under Companies Act 2013

 1. Conflicts of Interest: An inspector may find themselves in a situation where their independence is weakened due to personal or business ties.

-2. Ethical Concerns: If an auditor finds illegal practices within the company, they may choose to quit rather than damage their professional ethics.
+2. Ethical Concerns: If an auditor discovers illegal practices within the company, they may choose to resign rather than compromise their professional ethics.

-3. Inability to Obtain Sufficient Information: Auditors require access to correct and full financial information.
+3. Inability to Obtain Sufficient Information: Auditors require access to correct and complete financial information.
 If a company fails to provide this, the auditor may feel forced to quit.

 4. Arguments with Management: Significant arguments over accounting methods, financial reports, or reviewing standards can lead to departure.

-5. Personal Reasons: Auditors may also leave due to personal factors, such as health problems or changes in job direction.
+5. Personal Reasons: Auditors may also leave due to individual factors, such as health problems or changes in job direction.

 Legal Implications